smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 4 - The Deeper Dark.md

 A harbor official held a papyrus manifest, calling names.
 "Philippa of Marathon.
 Nikodemos of Athens.
 Kallisto of-"

 Each name was met with a trembling voice acknowledging.
 Some of the tributes were crying.
 Most looked terrified.
 But one stood apart from the others - a boy, with the bearing of someone who'd trained for combat.
-He watched everything with careful attention, noting guard positions, exit routes, the layout of the dock.

 "Theseus," the official called.
 "Son of Aegeus."

 "Here," the boy said calmly.

-The guard nearest him noticed something in the boy's hand -a ball of red yarn, bright against the dark wood of the dock.
+The guard nearest him noticed something in the boy's hand - a ball of red yarn, bright against the dark wood of the dock.
 "What's this?"
 The guard snatched it, examining it with mild curiosity.
 "Planning to knit while you wait to die?"

 He laughed and tossed it into the harbor.
 It hit the water and sank immediately, pulled down by its own weight.

 Theseus's face went blank.
 His hands clenched into fists, then slowly relaxed.
-He said nothing.
-Did nothing.
-Just watched the spot where the yarn had disappeared, as if memorizing the exact location.
+He just watched the spot where the yarn had disappeared.

 Sisyphus pressed against the wall, barely breathing.
 A patrol passed nearby - two guards making their rounds.
 One paused, looking directly at the vines where Sisyphus hid.
-Sisyphus didn't move.
-Didn't breathe.
+Sisyphus didn't move and held his breath.
 Ten thousand years of patience have paid off.

 The guard shrugged.
 "Thought I saw something."

 "It's just birds," his companion said.

 They moved on.
 Sisyphus waited until they were gone, then watched the tributes being led away.
-Theseus walked last, still watching everything, still planning even though his yarn had just sunk.
+Theseus walked last, head held high, even though his yarn had just sunk.

 "That boy deserves a chance."
 Sisyphus thought.

-He slipped back through the olive groves, returning to the tower before Daedalus noticed his absence.
-The architect was still bent over calculations, muttering about stress points and load-bearing impossibilities.
+He slipped back through the olive groves, returning to the tower before the guards returned to their regular duty.
+Daedalus was still bent over calculations, muttering about stress points and load-bearing impossibilities.

 "Where were you?"
 He asked.

 "Thinking," Sisyphus said.
 Which was true.
 He'd been thinking about a boy with yarn.
-About modifications he could make to passages.
-About small mercies hidden in architectural precision.
+About modifications he could make to passages, about small mercies he could hide in architectural precision.

 Before Daedalus could press further, the door slammed open.
 Alexios burst in, face flushed with exertion.
 Sergeant Nikias filled the doorway behind him, weathered face grim.